CS2401-Spring2020/Weeks-5-6/README.md

 You will be given the game board and the position of the snakes head, the goal will be to find the position of the snakes tail, and the final length.
 You will do this by doing both an exaustive search and recursive search as described below.
-You will need to also create a tester program using `JUnit` testing.
+You will need to also create at least 5 unit tests using `JUnit` that will test the two methods correctness and the running time.
+Each test should have a comment describing what is being tested.

-Note the access noted on each element and method below.
+Note the access labeling each element and method below.

 ### Elements
 *  `private bool[][] game` -- Stores the final game state, cells that are `true` contain a part of the snake, and `false` are the background.
 Note that in this version of the game the snake will always have a barrier of one cell (i.e. every neighborhood of 9 cells around a portion of the snake will only ever have at most 3 `true` cells).